Moon Mission Using B-Plane Targeting

 3. Select Run active profiles.

-4. Click Run Entire Mission Control Sequence () in the MCS toolbar.
+5. Click Run Entire Mission Control Sequence () on the MCS toolbar.

-The Target Sequence will run through several iterations and, after a short time, will converge on a solution that meets your constraints within the specified tolerances.
-The Target Sequence dialog will indicate the number of iterations that were required and, again, the differences (now small enough to be acceptable) between the achieved and desired values for the constraints.
+7. The Target Sequence will run through several iterations and, after a short time, will converge on a solution that meets your constraints within the specified tolerances.
+A Target Status window will indicate the number of iterations that were required and, again, the differences (now small enough to be acceptable) between the achieved and desired values for the constraints.
 It will also show the new values calculated for the control variables (launch epoch and coast time).

 Viewing the iterations in the Moon-Centered window